-In Flanders the current bathing water quality is displayed on the website www.kwaliteitzwemwater.be.
-Each bathing water has a detail page and the bathing water profile.
+In Flanders the current bathing water quality is displayed on the website www.kwaliteitzwemwater.be where the latest results can be seen during the season.
+Each bathing water has a detail page and the bathing water profile where the information of bathing water quality in the past four years are available.
 Boards with bathing water quality information are placed at bathing waters.
 In case of bathing prohibition, advice against bathing is put on a special plate.

 Most of inland sites in Flanders have no connection to the surface waters are therefore only fed by groundwater and rainwater.
 There are no direct discharges on the Belgian coast in Flanders.
 Nevertheless, after heavy rainfall, overflows can together with untreated sewage enter the harbor channels of Nieuwpoort, Oostende, Blankenberge and Zeebrugge and thus affect bathing water quality.
 Modelling study to assess impacts of such overflows and contamination spread was brought into force.
 Actions intended to minimize the overflow times are proposed on this basis and consultation with various stakeholders (municipalities, sewage infrastructure companies etc.).
-Warnings to bathers are provided if necessary.
-In 2015, additional measurements were done in order to develop the model further.
-Some overruns have also been established on the beaches.
+Projects with aim to reduce the critical overflows are being carried out.
+Despite the fact that quality of coastal waters have improved, further research is needed since it is still not known how pollution spreads along the coast.